Dor Daim: Dor Daim today

 There is no official Dor Dai organization; thus, they are hard to identify.
 Many individuals are reluctant to identify themselves by that name for fear of persecution.
 Some of the original Dor Dai synagogues in Israel survive but have moved nearer to the mainstream Baladi tradition in the same way as Yosef Qafiḥ.
 Similarly, there is no universally recognized leader for the movement.
 The successor of Yosef Qafiḥ as leader of the Yemenite community as a whole is generally considered to be Ratzon Arusi of Qiryat Ono.

 Today's adherents have great respect for the Yemenite tradition in general.
 They are not exclusively Yemenite in origin and may describe themselves as "talmide ha-Rambam" (disciples of Maimonides) rather than as "Dor Daim."
 In 2005, there was a widely publicized gathering of hilltop settlers of Yemenite descent describing themselves as "Dor Daim", but it is unclear how far these represent the historic Dor Dai movement.

 Beliefs

 Theology

 Dor Daim place particular importance on the Jewish doctrine of the absolute unity of God, which they believe has been compromised by the popular forms of Kabbalah prevalent today.
 In support of this, they appeal to the philosophical writings of various Geonim and Rishonim such as Saadia Gaon, Bahya ibn Paquda, Judah Halevi and Maimonides.
 The following points concerning the Almighty's Unity are in particular emphasized both by Dor Daim and talmide ha-Rambam:

-Note: None of these is controversial, as mainstream Judaism has substantially the same beliefs.